Guangzhou Tour Guide For Hire While Traveling China

 Tour the capital of the richest province in China with an expert on the city of Guangzhou.
 Guangzhou is a wonderful mix of old and new with a founding date of 214 BC.
 As the original birthplace of dim sum, the city has transformed from a village to the pioneer of the economic development of the country.

 As the third largest city in China after Beijing and Shanghai, it is heavily populated with a large focus on tourism, dining and tremendous wealth.
-As a prosperous metropolis along the southern coastline of China and runs along both the Pearl River and South China Sea and fast accessibility to Hong Kong and Macau; a Guangzhou tour will serve you as a cultural hub of the Guangdong for main attractions, shopping, distinct cuisine and a wide range of nightlife options.
+As a prosperous metropolis along the southern coastline of China and runs along both the Pearl River and South China Sea and fast accessibility to Hong Kong and Macau; a Guangzhou tour will serve you as a cultural hub of the Guangdong for main attractions, shopping, electronics market, distinct cuisine and a wide range of nightlife options.

 If you have any additional questions or concerns while filling out your request for a free quote, please contact me directly either by emailing me at firstname.lastname@example.org or calling me: +86 185 5920 6319.